-Devastating long-term effects
+Devastating long-term effects of Crystal Meth

-The psychological effects of chronic abuse frequently result in anti-social behavior such as out-of-control rages, violence, anxiety, confusion, mood disturbances and insomnia.
+The psychological effects of chronic abuse of Crystal meth frequently result in anti-social behavior such as out-of-control rages, violence, anxiety, confusion, mood disturbances and insomnia.
 Users can become psychotic, experiencing symptoms such as paranoia, impaired concentration and hallucinations.
 Any existing psychiatric condition is likely to be aggravated, with the user failing to respond to existing treatment.

 Physically, the drug causes increased heart rate and blood pressure, irregular heartbeat and causes dangerous overheating in the body.
 This can result in irreversible damage to organs and blood vessels in the brain, producing strokes.
 Other effects include respiratory problems and irregular heartbeat.